jazerix/blockchain-exam/4-Smart-contracts-and-ethereum.md

   - Infinitely (however unlikely), the uncle reward however has diminishing returns as the lineage increases
 - How does nakamoto consensus differ from GHOST?
   - Nakamoto consensus picks the longest chain whereas GHOST picks the heaviest one.
+- What are nephew block?
+  - Child blocks added to an uncle block
+- Why is not feasible to continue mining uncle blocks?
+  - Nephew blocks will diminish in reward to discourage miners from going down that path
+- How does Ethereum get away with a turing complete language?
+  - Processing time is bound to a fee.
+A transaction can keep processing until its fee (GAS) is depleted
+- What does enforceability mean?
+  - It means that the contract is guaranteed to output a given value, given the input is valid and you pay enough to cover the fees.
+- What is the programming language of smart contracts in ethereum?
+  - The programming language used is called Solidity.
+- How many times are smart contracts executed on the blockchain?
+  - The smart contract is executed for every miner trying to mine the transaction.
+When the smart contract is picked up by a miner, the contract is run in EVM to test the validity of the contract before it is broadcasted to the whole network.
+- How do smart contracts differ from normal contracts?
+  - Verbosity, you need to specify everything and leave nothing to interpretatio
+- What is GHOST?
+  - The consensus algorithm utilised by ethereum.
+As blocks happen at approximately 15 seconds in the blockchain, the length of the chain is not used to determine the source of truth, but the weight of the chain is.
+This is useful as forks can happen at any given time due to the fast generation of blocks.
+Here is the abandoned (uncle) blocks included and these add to the weight of the chain.
+- What is a state machine?
+  - A machine that keeps track of state, allows ethereum to be more than just a money store and keep track of the "current" value of a variable.
+- Why is the state significant?
+  - Ethereum use states to determine the truth in the blockchain.
+- What is the ethereum virtual machine EVM?
+  - Is a virtual machine that is deeply connected to the ethereum network and allows contracts to be run in an isolated manner.
+- How are smart contracts unstoppable?
+  - Contracts can't be stopped, their actions against the blockchain (state) is immutable - the state can only be altered with a new transaction.
+- What is web3?
+  - Websites published on the blockchain
+- What types are supported in ethereum?
+  - Boolean, int, address, enums, functions, arrays, structs & mappings